Are you an adviser? Go to Unbiased Pro

 8. Review accounting software and GDPR compliance

-If you’re not using an accountant and are attempting to do your year-end accounts by yourself, you may wish to review your software and take the opportunity to check your data is still GDPR compliant
+If you’re not using an accountant and are attempting to do your year-end accounts yourself, you may wish to review your software and take the opportunity to check your data is still compliant with the General Data Protection Regulation (GDPR)

-There is software that can automate a large amount of what is required for year-end reporting, pulling in in-goings and outgoings, calculating tax and making the year-end process a less frustrating time.
+There is software that can automate a large amount of what is required for year-end reporting, pulling the in-goings and outgoings, calculating tax and making the year-end process a less frustrating time.

-GDPR mismanagement can also cause unnecessary headaches, so this is the time to check that all data is held securely and used only for the purpose that was intended.
+GDPR mismanagement can cause unnecessary headaches, so this is the time to check all data is held securely and used only for the purpose that was intended.

 9. Optimise your personal tax allowances